gottagofaster236/SonicVisualSplit/README.md

 Make sure you've selected the correct video mode and the correct game.
 Sometimes *Composite* may work better than *RGB*, even if your capture card is capturing in RGB.
 - Note that occasional incorrectly recognized frames are fine, thanks to error detection.
-- If your capture card outputs an image that's too dark, you'll have to apply a color correction filter in your streaming software.
-Increase the contrast and brightness and see if it helps.
-- Make sure that the aspect ratio of the game is correct.
-If it's stretched, fix it with your streaming software.
 - If the game preview shows a blank image on the settings page, make sure the camera stream isn't used by another program.
+- If your capture card is outputting a dark image, you should apply a color correction filter as described [here](#setting-up-video-capture).
 - If you've found a bug, please open an issue [here on GitHub](https://github.com/gottagofaster236/SonicVisualSplit/issues/new).
 If it's an issue with time recognizing incorrectly, a video or a screenshot of the game at the point where SVS fails would be appreciated.